Raghavi94/Progate-Course/README.md

 > $ code .

-### by using this syntax , you will automatically redirected to VS Code and we can modify the code.
+### By using this syntax , you will be automatically redirected to VS Code and we can modify the code.